 Generally, this irregular pied is not desirable for breeding, but it can make some pretty birds.

-Since Pied is split to white, breeding two pied ducks will result in some solid white ducks.
+Since Pied is sometimes split to white, breeding two pied ducks can result in some solid white ducks.

 This is magpie pattern.
 It has a heart shaped patch on the back, a colored tail, and a cap.
 It's split to white.

 Duclair sometimes has larger color portions than magpie, while magpie specifically refers to the smaller heart shaped patch and cap.